Raianetwork/Raia-Network-Core/contrib/README.md

 ### [Qos](/contrib/qos) ###

-A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Raianetwork network.
+A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the RAIA Network.
 This means one can have an always-on raianetworkd instance running, and another local raianetworkd/raianetwork-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.